 What Happens If An Employee Did Not Report An Injury?
 Find Out How To Claims And If You Are Eligible To Claim

-If you have had an accident at work and not reported it, you could have some issues with making a personal injury claim.
-However, there are a number of circumstances that might have prevented you reporting an accident at work, and if you have not done so, in certain circumstances, you could still make personal injury claims even if as an employee you did not report an injury to your employer.
+However, several circumstances might have prevented you from reporting an accident at work.
+If you have not done so, in certain circumstances, you could still make personal injury claims even if, as an employee, you did not report an injury to your employer.

-There are many different ways you may have been injured at work, and whether you were injured by stock falling from shelving as it was stacked incorrectly, or via a trip on a hazard that should have been removed from your work area, you could in some cases still have a claim even if you did not report the injury at work.
+Whether you were injured by stock falling from shelving as it was stacked incorrectly or via a trip on a hazard that should have been removed from your work area, you could, in some cases, still have a claim even if you did not report the injury at work.

-Within this guide, we take a look at the situations that might mean an employee did not report an injury.
+Within this guide, we look at the situations that might mean an employee did not report an injury.
 We’ll take you through the reasons someone might not have been reporting incidents at work and explain the circumstances that could lead to a claim, even if the work accident was not reported.